vdaviot/SnowCrash/README.md

 # SnowCrash
-Snowcrash, a little introduction to security
+a little introduction to security